Seattle Maritime Injury Lawyer

 As you can see, the laws surrounding maritime personal injuries are complex.
 Consequently, it is important you work with a maritime law attorney when you bring your case to court.

 Here at Brain Injury Law of Seattle, our expert legal team has years of experience representing the victims of maritime injury.
 We have the knowledge necessary to help you build your defense and are able to bring forward numerous maritime experts to bear on your case.

 You deserve to receive compensation for your injuries and we want to help you achieve your justice.
 For an honest and straightforward legal consultation, contact our office today.

-Other Service Areas in Seattle
+Other Areas of Practice in Seattle

 M.W., kent, wa

 "M.W. was riding his bicycle in a bike lane in Kent.
 He was a 24 year old elite cyclist in excellent shape.
 A driver of a truck in the lane next to him suddenly turned right and nicked M.W., making him fall off his bike.
 He was wearing his helmet.
 However, when he fell to the ground, his head struck the pavement along with his left shoulder. "